husarion/panther_ros/README.md

 > **Note**
 >  Docker is the recommended approach for utilizing this software stack.

-There are already prebuilt and tested docker images dedicated to Panther robot software and simulation.
+There are already prebuilt, and tested Docker images dedicated to Panther robot software and simulation.
 For more information about the latest stable versions, guidance on updating your software, or running the simulation, please refer to [panther-docker](https://github.com/husarion/panther-docker/tree/ros1) repository documentation.

 ## Build and Run on Hardware